Highlands Nature Sanctuary

-Donor Benefits: Annual supporters of the Arc of Appalachia Perserve system receive a Hiking Decal providing access to all fourteen miles of the Highlands Nature Sanctuary’s breathtakingly beautiful trails any day of the year, as well as free parking at Serpent Mound.
-Find out more
+Donor Benefits: Annual supporters of the Arc of Appalachia Perserve system receive a car pass providing access to all fourteen miles of the Highlands Nature Sanctuary’s breathtakingly beautiful trails any day of the year, as well as free parking at Serpent Mound.

 Our operations and educational programs are supported entirely by donations and our programs - we do not receive state or federal funding.
 Please consider becoming a Friends of the Arc member by making a donation to the Arc of Appalachia Preserve System and help support our mission of forest preservation and education.